momonala/taxfix/pipeline.md

 ### Data Ingestion
 - Replace direct data-fetching API calls with a message queue (ex., RabbitMQ)
 - Use event based technique to fetch new data, instead of polling (ex.
 PubSub)
-- Support batch processing for better throughput
-- Implement retry mechanisms for failed requests

 ### Data Storage
-- Replace SQLite with a production-grade DB (ex., PostgreSQL, CloudSQL)
+- Replace SQLite with a production-grade DB (ex., PostgreSQL, CloudSQL, BigQuery)
 - Support DB migrations and rollbacks for schema changes (ex.
 Alembic)
 - Implement DB indexing and/or partitioning for better performance
 - Set up DB replication for high availability